Assisted Living in Fresno

 What is the Veterans Aid and Attendance for Long Term Care?

-The Veterans Administration (VA) offers a special pension called VA Aid and Attendance that helps pay for care in an assisted living, memory care or nursing home facility in Fresno.
+The Veterans Administration (VA) offers a special pension called Aid and Attendance that helps pay for care in an assisted living, memory care or nursing home facility in Fresno.

 This VA benefit is largely unknown and often overlooked by families of veterans or surviving spouses of veterans who need financial assistance to help care for aging loved ones in Fresno.
+For more information, go to this article here

 Are there Assisted Living Facilities in Fresno that accept Medicaid or low income housing programs?